 Kiosk Mode for Firefox

-Firefox has its own kiosk mode, that can be activated with help of command.
-Here is tutorial on it – Steps to start Kisok on Firefox browser.
+Firefox has its kiosk mode, that can be activated with the help of a command.
+Here is a tutorial on it – Steps to start Kisok on Firefox browser.

 See: